 If your organization provides direct services to this population, click here for eligibility requirements and to apply.

-VIA Link is a new on-demand ride-sharing program that offers affordable public transit options to neighborhoods and cities in the VIA service area where traditional bus routes are not feasible.
+VIA Link is a new on-demand ridesharing program that offers affordable public transit options to neighborhoods and cities in the VIA service area where traditional bus routes are not feasible.

-Similar to Uber or Lyft ridesharing services, customers in the Northeast and Northwest Zones – and coming soon, the South Zone – may use a convenient app or make a phone call to request a VIA Link passenger van to come to their location for a trip that can begin and end anywhere within the zone.
+Similar to Uber or Lyft ridesharing services, customers in the Northeast and Northwest Zones – and coming soon, the South Zone – may use a convenient app or make a phone call to request a VIA Link passenger van to go to their location for a trip that can begin and end anywhere within the zone.
 Customers may also connect to regular VIA bus service to continue their trip to bus stops across the VIA service area.
 As many as three people may be picked up during a VIA Link trip.

 Click here to see the service area and hours of operation.